 Our event kicked off with a question of quality, “Which has a better quality, a pencil that makes an eraser smudge or a pencil that does not?”
 Ms. Newbert’s question to us was actually a ‘quality control’ question, which related directly to her work for the U.S. Navy.
 Ms. Newbert is a civilian employee who works for the Naval Supply Weapon Systems Support or NAVSUP WSS.
-NAVSUP provides the Navy and Marine Corps with supplies for their weapon systems.
+NAVSUP provides the Navy and Marine Corps with supplies on stainless boat rubrail: read product description for their weapon systems.
 She explained the importance of quality assurance and the importance of the quality of materials and supplies being provided to our military.

 The Mission of NAVSUP Weapon Systems Support (NAVSUP WSS) (formerly known as Naval Inventory Control Point (NAVICP)) is to provide Navy, Marine Corps, Joint and Allied Forces program and supply support for the weapons systems that keep our Naval forces mission ready.
 This mission is carried out by a single command organization operating as a tenant activity of the Naval Support Activities in Mechanicsburg and Philadelphia.